Affiliate Marketing

 6. Be Mindful of the Offers You Promote To Your Traffic

 Let’s say you created a specific email list for a fitness and health audience, but you’re also promoting personal development offers.
-If you're working with multiple affiliate promotions from various niches, you should try to segment your audience as much as possible.
+If you're working with multiple affiliate offers from various niches, you should try to segment your audience as much as possible.
 While indeed fitness, health and personal development can go hand-in-hand, other offers don’t always do.

 If you find yourself promoting education offers and survival products, be wary that these are two completely different niches, and sending content about two different topics to the same audience can lead to users unsubscribing.
 Make sure you don’t mix up your lists, and double-check them every time you’re about to launch a campaign.